top of page

 Capitol Park Museum

-The Mardi Gras section at Capitol Park Museum provides a general overview of Mardi Gras and highlights how parishes throughout the state celebrate.
+The Mardi Gras section at Capitol Park Museum provides a general overview of the holiday and highlights how parishes throughout the state celebrate it.

 New Orleans, Louisiana